 On July 17, 2007, the Company acquired all of the outstanding common shares of Spirit Mountain, and its subsidiary Millennium, a wholesale chemical and fluid distributor to the oil and gas industry.
 As part of the consideration for the acquisition of Spirit Mountain, 100,000 common share purchase warrants were issued to the former shareholders of Spirit Mountain.
 Each warrant entitles the holder to purchase one Common Share at a price of \$2.10 per common share, with an expiration date of July 18, 2010.
 On July 8, 2010, the Company extended the 100,000 share purchase warrants for an additional two years, expiring July 17, 2012.
-As at December 31, 2011, no warrants had been exercised under this issue.
+During 2012, all 100,000 share purchase warrants were exercised into Common Shares.